Anthony and James Gaudioso: Career

 The brothers would move to Los Angeles to further pursue their career in film and quickly founded their own production company, Gaudioso Twin Films, which produces anything from commercials to feature-length projects.
 The brothers directed their first film in 2007, Medium, which caught the attention of New York socialite Cornelia Guest who ultimately referenced the twins to the editors of Vanity Fair.
 They collaborated with Jonathan Pryce in 2017 on the film, The Ghost and the Whale and the film would go on to receive the People's Choice Best Picture Award at the Hollywood Reel Independent Film Festival and Anthony was nominated to the Sag ballot for his role as Jack Lee.
 Later that year, the brothers co-wrote, starred and directed Duke, a western movie set in contemporary Los Angeles.
 James has twice auditioned to play the son of Daniel Day-Lewis, first in The Ballad of Jack and Rose and later as H.W. in There Will Be Blood The Gaudioso Twins will be directing the indie feature She's Still Here, which will begin principal photography in December 2020 and is set to star Mickey Rourke, Nick Stahl, Christina Ricci, and Jennifer Carpenter.
-The Twins are set to direct the meta slasher film The Skulleton in March, 2021.
+They directed the horror film Bloodline Killer that is planned to be released in late 2023.